First Touch

 Does Size Matter?

 Of course, I understand that smaller nations are at a disadvantage because they have fewer footballers to choose from.
-As one of the most avid England supporters in New York I seem to recall population size didn’t do a great deal of harm to Iceland.
+As one of the most avid England supporters in New York, I seem to recall that population size didn’t do a great deal of harm to Iceland.
 And it wasn’t so long ago that Greece were winning the European Championships.

 With the right structure in place, smaller nations can achieve a modicum of success and, without being too patronising, for that they should be applauded.
-But a solid structure for a smaller nations football success, of course, requires money.
+But a solid structure for a smaller nation’s football success, of course, requires money.
 This is the route Infantino should be going down instead of metaphorically trying to buy votes with his increase of nations at the 2026 WC.

 Is FIFA Ruining The World Cup?

 How about FIFA pass around the cash more liberally to smaller nations and oversee changes in the structure of football around the world?
-I don’t mean hand out the cash automatically to the heads of nations FA’s, I mean actually go into smaller countries with stringent guidelines and set about improving football from grass roots all the way through to the professional game.
+I don’t mean hand out the cash automatically to the heads of nations’ FA’s, I mean actually go into smaller countries with stringent guidelines and set about improving football from grass roots all the way through to the professional game.

-The concept really isn’t a difficult one, but it will require money and patience: the former we know FIFA has plenty of, but doesn’t like liberally splashing about, and the second it really does not have.
+The concept really isn’t a difficult one, but it will require money and patience: the former we know FIFA has plenty of, but doesn’t like liberally splashing about, and the latter it really does not have.
 Finally rescued from the fraudulent hands of Sepp Blatter, football now seems to have fallen into the lap of another megalomaniac intent on ruining the World Cup.
-I, for one, hope that in the forthcoming three finals of 2018, 2022 and 2026, that the World Cup isn’t ruined immeasurably.
+I, for one, hope that in the forthcoming three finals of 2018, 2022, and 2026, the World Cup isn’t ruined immeasurably.

-As a small aside I just wanted to share with you the fact that this is my first column coming to you directly from the streets of NYC.
-I moved here last month after falling out of a Brexit riddled England and straight into the arms of Donald Trump.
+As a small aside, I just wanted to share with you the fact that this is my first column coming to you directly from the streets of NYC.
+I moved here last month after falling out of a Brexit-riddled England and straight into the arms of Donald Trump.
+Now I see what a few of my old coaches were getting at when they said that too many of my runs to the back post were mistimed.

 Scroll to Top